AurelicButter/AurelicButter/README.md

 Currently, I am improving upon [Myneworm](https://myneworm.katsurin.com), the premier website dedicated to tracking and staying updated on English-translated light novels and manga releases.
 I work over the entire stack from Angular front-end ([GitHub Repo](https://github.com/Butterstroke/Myneworm)) to TypeScript/Express.js API and beyond.
 I'm also maintaining other repositories of mine like [AniList-Node](https://github.com/Butterstroke/AniList-Node).

-> Looking for a software developer?
-I am actively seeking employment!
-Contact me at <a href="mailto:fkatsura@katsurin.com">fkatsura@katsurin.com</a> with details!

 ### Contact Me
 📫 Email: <a href="mailto:fkatsura@katsurin.com">fkatsura@katsurin.com</a>